-In 2018, the industry's loss ratio was 85.1%, indicating auto insurance rates were not accurately reflecting the experience on Alberta roads.
-This trend is not new; since 2013, the loss ratio in Alberta in personal auto has continually been unsustainable, reaching 91.9% in Q1 2019.
+In 2018 the industry's Personal Auto loss ratio was 85%, indicating auto insurance rates were not accurately reflecting the experience on Alberta roads.
+This trend is not new; since 2013, the loss ratio in Alberta in personal auto has continually been unsustainable.
+Industry loss ratio was still at 85% as of Q3 2019.

 Loss ratios in Alberta have also been considerably (and consistently) higher than other Canadian provinces, with an average gap of 14.1% over the last five years.

-Industry Loss Ratio P. Auto
+Industry Loss Ratio Personal Auto

 These trends not only indicate a challenge for the industry, they directly impact Albertans through their insurance rates.

 If the current state is sustained, product availability (and accessibility) will continue to decline.